 What's her background?

-Born in Brussels, Ursula von der Leyen's family moved to Germany when she was 13.
-She studied economics at London's LSE and medicine in Hanover before going into politics.
+Later she studied economics at London's LSE and medicine in Hanover before going into politics.

-She told the European Parliament that her father, Ernst Albrecht, who was a senior official in Brussels in the 1950s before becoming a German state premier, had always told his children that when countries traded, they built friendships and did not shoot each other.
+She said her father always told his children that when countries traded, they built friendships and did not shoot each other.

 She is seen as a staunch integrationist, backing closer military co-operation in the EU and highlighting the "potential Europe has to unify and to promote peace".